jsdealy/latin/miscellae/guideToLatinConversation.md

 I think of it day and
 night.

-I shall give it my seri-
+I shall give it my serious attention.
-ous attention.

 It came to me when I
 was not thinking of it.